 MOT testers need to be able to open the fuel cap, so make sure you provide the key if there is one.

-Wheels aren’t removed during the test and the tester will only look at what is visible and easily accessible.
+Wheels aren’t removed during the test, and the tester will only look at what is visible and easily accessible.
 You can also quickly examine the brake discs for any signs of warping or scoring.
-If you have ABS, make sure the warning light works.
+If you have ABS, make sure that the warning light works.

 Where should I get my car’s MOT done?